dkleftogi/AmpliSolve/README.md

 ## Licence

-This project is licenced under the the Educational Community License, Version 2.0.
+This project is licenced under the MIT Licence.

 You may not use this file except in compliance with the License.
-You may obtain a copy of the License at https://opensource.org/licenses/ECL-2.0
+You may obtain a copy of the License at https://opensource.org/licenses/MIT

 ## Contact